Seprentiss/SR_APP/README.md

 This is my solution for the Engineering Internship Prompt

-I've taken the liberty of using a couple python libraries making things easier (Pandas,Json, and Matplotlib)
+I've taken the liberty of using a couple python libraries to make things easier (Pandas,Json, and Matplotlib)

 To start I simply used the json library to read in a json file.